diffix/test-syndiffix/README.md

 Run `sbatch batch_<featuresType>`.
 This creates the SLURM jobs with `oneFeaturesJob.py`

+### Running syndiffix with column combinations

+There is a way to produce many syndiffix tables from the same original table, each with a different combination of columns.
+* Place a file `colCombs.json` in the runs directory.
+See example under `misc`.
+* Run `sdmManager makeColCombs --synMethod=sdx_whatever`.
+This produces the files `colcombJobs.json` and `batchCombs` in the runs directory.
+* Do `sbatch batchCombs`

 ### Running synthpop

 * To create csv files with columns in order of least to most cardinality, edit and run `misc/prepCsvForSynthpop.py`.